“We have to articulate ourselves, otherwise we are cows in the field.” — Werner Herzog in Burden of Dreams

 Werner Herzog is a great madman of the cinema; an individual so obsessively driven that while we recognize his somber sense of obligation, we also detect a curious lack of joy.
 This is an artist in the truest sense of the word; a slashing, brutal force of nature who creates for no other reason than to stay alive.
 It would be impossible to imagine him in a state of relaxation or idleness; for the universe as he understands it only makes sense if he is always and forever on the verge of a complete mental breakdown.
 One can detect this despair in most of his films, but it’s never quite as clear as during Burden of Dreams, Les Blank’s 1982 documentary about the making of Fitzcarraldo.
 Perhaps only someone of Herzog’s hubris would dare make a film about someone so outsized and grandiose, but it is fitting that he should do so.
 For if Herzog had chosen instead to portray simple men and their modest ambitions, it is likely sheer boredom would have killed the inspiration.

-Criterion’s release of Burden of Dreams has been anticipated for quite some time, and now that it’s here, the Herzog circle is nearly complete.
+Criterion’s release of Burden of Dreams in 2005 had been anticipated for quite some time, and since it is available, the Herzog circle is nearly complete.
 No fan of his work can live without it, for within its 95 minutes is a stunning portrait of will, largely unseen in the annals of film.
 This crazy Kraut — this demented genius — tries vainly to tame that which he knows cannot be tamed (nature, as well as Klaus Kinski), and yet curses the result.
 He believes that he, like the character in his film, can haul a massive ship over a hill and through a jungle, and would be aghast at anyone who would dare ask why.
 Here’s the boat, there’s the hill, let’s get it done.
 He’s like Patton with a film crew.

 Herzog tries to do right by his enormous staff (even bringing in local prostitutes to sooth frayed nerves), but all efforts are compromised by his disregard for anything other than his magnificent obsession.
 When it is suggested that a 20 degree slope would allow for a smoother transfer of the boat over the rugged terrain, Herzog demands 40 degrees, solely because his “metaphor” would be lost if the task weren’t as daunting as possible.
 This might be why when Kinski speaks directly to the camera for one of the only times in the film, he refers to the “fucking, stinking camp.”
 Bodies are crushed, caked in mud, thrown into unwinnable situations, and treated like cogs in a self-destructive machine, but Herzog’s vision prevails, as it must.
 He is the artist, these are his dreams, and if failure dooms the project, he alone must answer to the suits and more importantly, himself.